The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 7. SHERWIN WILLIAMS CANVAS TAN SW 7531

-Canvas Tan is a bit fussier than some of the others and doesn’t love closer partnership with overly red stains (the dining set above is as close as you want to get).
-It’s also hit-and-miss with some orange-hued woods.
-It BEST suits yellow woods, especially ones that might lean a weee tiny wink into green.
+- Canvas Tan is a bit fussier than others and doesn’t love close partnership with overly red stains (the dining set above is as close as you want to get).
+Mind you, some love the play of opposing undertones – again, you do you, boo.

 Paint Color Review of Sherwin Williams Canvas Tan